 Customization

-library provides the ability to customize any part of the charts.
-Below is an example of customization of VerticalChart
+The surf-charts library provides the ability to customize any part of the charts.
+Below is an example of customization of VerticalChart component from the library.

 This block is only necessary to understand the general concept of customization, for full information go to the specific chart page.